mave/mave-ios-sdk/README.md

 You can see it in action in the included demo app.
 To run it:
  - `pod install` to pull the required dependencies
- - then open `GrowthKit.xcworkspace` in xcode and build the `DemoApp` Target.
+ - then open `MaveSDK.xcworkspace` in xcode and build the `DemoApp` Target.

-(If you're not running the api server locally at devaccounts.growthkit.io, all the network requests in the demo app will fail)
+(If you're not running the api server locally at devapi.mave.io, all the network requests in the demo app will fail)

 ## Requirements

 ## Installation

-GrowthKit is available through [CocoaPods](http://cocoapods.org).
+The Mave SDK is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

-    pod "GrowthKit"
+    pod "MaveSDK"

 ## Author

-Danny Cosson, dcosson@gmail.com
+Danny Cosson, danny@mave.io

 ## License

-GrowthKit is available under the MIT license.
-See the LICENSE file for more info.
+This SDK is released under a proprietary license, to use it in your released application you need to be using the Mave platform (sign up for our beta at [mave.io](http://mave.io).
+See the LICENSE file.